 If you are wondering if you can use a Canon 5D Mark IV as a USB webcam, the answer is yes!
 You’ll just need a few pieces of hardware in order to get there.
-This post shows you how it all works, so read on!
+This post shows you how it all works!

 First things first, you’ll need a way to use a HDMI signal as a USB webcam.
 The product that I use is the Magewell USB Capture HDMI Gen 2, shown below: